mike-ward/Markdown-Edit/README.md

 *Still a work in progress, but usable.*

-Markdown Edit is my idea of what a **desktop** Markdown editor should be.
-Straightforward, quiet and built to do one thing.
+Markdown Edit is  a Windows **desktop** Markdown editor with an emphsis on content and keyboard shortcuts.
 There is minimal window chrome and most functions are accessed through keyboard shortcuts.
-There is no main menu, status bar or tabbed windows. (more like [Brackets.io](http://brackets.io)).
+There is no main menu, status bar, tabbed windows or other distractions..

+Gratuitous Screen Shot
 ![screen shot](ScreenShot.png)

 ## Features